You have finally come out of the closet.

 Both the believer and the unbeliever should have the freedom to express their feelings and beliefs.
 Openness and honesty is very important.

 In an open and honest relationship there will be times when one partner verbalizes a belief that is 180 degrees opposite from what the other partner believes.
 Hopefully the couple will be able to talk about their differences.
 The goal is understanding not acquiescence.

-Discussions can, and should be, passionate, however they should never turn into abusive diatribes where one partner beats the other over the head with the Bible or the other partner mocks the mythical sky God.
-Respect your partner’s beliefs even if you think their beliefs are foolish or contrary to reason.
+Discussions can, and should be, passionate, however they should never turn into abusive diatribes where one partner beats the other over the head with the Bible or mocks the mythical sky God.
+Respect your partner’s beliefs, even if you think their beliefs are foolish or contrary to reason.
 Believers and unbelievers alike must learn to respect those who hold to different beliefs than theirs.
 I know this is not easy.
 Sometimes we have to swallow our pride and sense of rightness.

 Proselytizing is never acceptable, Sicking the pastor, church members, or deacons on the unbelieving partner is sure to cause conflict and could ultimately destroy your marriage.
-Think twice about requesting at church prayer for your unbelieving partner.
-How will they respond when a filled with the Holy Ghost, loose lipped church member sees your partner at the mall and proceeds to let them know how the WHOLE church is praying for them in the hope that they will become a Christian.
+Think twice about requesting prayer for your unbelieving partner.
+How will they respond when a filled with the Holy Ghost, loose-lipped church member sees your partner at the mall and proceeds to let them know how the WHOLE church is praying for them in the hope that they will become a Christian?

 Children are a lightening rod for conflict in a mixed marriage.
 It is likely that the believing partner will want the children to attend church.
 After all, where will the children learn morals and ethics?

 I think it is proper for the unbeliever to lovingly confront the believing partner’s assumption about the value of church in teaching morals and ethics.
 Personally, I think children learn ethics and morals from those they interact with the most.
 Two hours a week in church pales in comparison to the time parents spend with their children.